JXtodai/ConditionalUnet_backup/README.md

 ## Quick Use Based on trained model:

-I have trained two models in folders "model" and "model_text". "model" is for the model trained with aggragate size are numerical description while the "model_txt" for text description )
+I have trained two models in folders "model" and "model_text". "model" is for the model trained with aggragate size are numerical description while the "model_txt" for text description.

 1. Run accelerate config in bash to interactively configurate the training settings. (details can be asked to ChatGPT.
 I selected "NO" for most questions)
 ```bash